collingreen/static-site-template-riot-bourbon/readme.md

 ## Requirements

-You must have npm and wintersmith installed before getting started with this project.
+You must have node and npm installed before getting started with this project.
 Everything else will be installed for you.

-## Create New Project
+## Create Project

-You can use wintersmith to generate a brand new project using this as the template with the following command:
+If you already have wintersmith installed globally you can use wintersmith to generate a brand new project using this as the template with the following
+command:

 `wintersmith new -T path/to/this/project project_name`

-Now start editing your files (start with config.json) to customize your project and start creating your new content.
+Otherwise clone the project from git, nuke the .git folder, and start editing.

+`git clone git@github.com:collingreen/static-site-template-riot-bourbon your-project-name` `rm -rf your-project-name/.git`

 ## Install Requirements